aidanjrauscher/SemanticSearchWSB/README.md

 Embeddings are stored in Supabase, which provides a function for the semantic search based on this [guide](https://supabase.com/blog/openai-embeddings-postgres-vector).

 ### TODO:
-- [ ] Combine titles with content for embedding?
 - [x] Text post-processing to fix markdown links and escaping of special characters.
+- [x] Fetch new WSB posts from Reddit and upload to supabase via Google Cloud Funcrtion -
+- [x] Create embeddings for new posts fetched via Google Cloud Function
+- [x] Allow filtering by time
+- [x] Add author to post_embedding table and Post type
 - [ ] Filter out "*Processing img" content
 - [ ] Alternative to OpenAI for creating embeddings?
 - [ ] Store embeddings somewhere other than supabase - maybe chroma?
-- [x] Fetch new WSB posts from Reddit and upload to supabase via Google Cloud Funcrtion -
-- [ ] Create embeddings for new posts fetched via Google Cloud Function
-- [x] Allow filtering by time
-- [ ] Add author to post_embedding table and Post type
 - [ ] Run sentiment anlaysis on each post and then return collective sentiment for queries
 - [ ] Filter posts based on descriptiveness/usefulness - perhaps using ChatGPT?
-- [ ] Find a way to map company names and stock tickers (do I even need?).
-- [ ] Finish settings so query embeddings are done with user's API key.
-- [ ] Update search on query change (not with my api key tho lmao)